-Internal piles develop inside your anal canal, but they can hang down outside your anus.
-Internal piles can be graded according to how far they protrude, if at all, from your anus.
+Internal piles start inside your anal canal, but they might hang down and so come out your anus.
+Internal piles can be graded according to whether they come out your anus and – if so – how far they come out.

-- Second degree piles are larger than first degree piles.
-They come out of your anus when you have a bowel movement, but go back inside on their own afterwards.
+- Second degree piles come out of your anus when you have a bowel movement, but go back inside on their own afterwards.

-- Third degree piles hang down from your anus and only go back inside when you push them in.
+- Third degree piles come out of your anus and only go back inside when you push them in.

-- Fourth degree piles permanently hang down from your anus and you can't push them back in.
+- Fourth degree piles are always partly outside your anus and you can’t push them back in.
 They may become very swollen and painful if the blood inside them clots.

 External piles are swellings that develop further down your anal canal, closer to your anus.
-They can be more painful than internal types of piles.
+They can be very painful, especially if they have a blood clot in them.